1jasonmurray/datasciencecoursera/cleaningdata/Week4/tidydataproj/Codebook.md

 <p align="center">Tidied UCI HAR Dataset</p>
 ###Introduction
-The following data set was obtained from http://archive ics uci edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The following data set was obtained from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-The test and training data provided was combined into a single dataset   Then only the mean and standard deviation for each measurment were filtered out   Creating the tidyUCIdata set   The means for each variable was then calculated by subject and activity   These are stored in tidyUCIdataMeans   The same variable names are used in both sets of data but in the tidyUCIdataMeans all variables represent the means of the variables from the original set of data
+The test and training data provided was combined into a single dataset.
+Then the mean and standard deviation for each measurment were filtered out.
+Creating the tidyUCIdata set.
+The mean for each variable was then calculated by subject and activity groups.
+These are stored in tidyUCIdataMeans.
+The same variable names are used in both sets of data but in the tidyUCIdataMeans all variables represent the means of the variables from the original set of data.

 ###Features
-Full information about each variable and how it was obtained can be found in the features txt file which was included with the original data set
+Full information about each variable and how it was obtained can be found in the features_info.txt file which was included with the original data set

 ###Variables
 All variables except Subject and Activity are normalized and bounded within [-1,1]